OsmHackTW/taiwan_chain_store/README.md

 WHAT IS IT?
 -----------

-This is a "Presets" of JOMS for adding/editing some chain store in Taiwan.
+This is a "Presets" of JOMS for adding/editing some chain stores in Taiwan.
-eg: convenience store, gas station, bank
+eg: convenience stores, gas stations, banks

 INSTALL
 -------